A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Summary

 \item The sign and magnitude of the color gradient depend systematically on the global properties of the galaxy, such that galaxies of higher stellar mass, larger size, and redder integrated color possess increasingly steeper negative color gradients indicative of inside-out growth.
 Galaxies of lower stellar mass, here defined by $M_\star\lesssim 10^{9}\, M_\odot$, more compact size, and bluer colors have preferentially positive color gradients, consistent with centrally concentrated star formation.

 \end{enumerate}

-Future work can be improved by enlarging the sample using other JWST deep surveys, such as COSMOS-Web \citep{caseyCOSMOSWebOverviewJWST2023}, JADES \citep{eisensteinOverviewJWSTAdvanced2024}, and NGDEEP \citep{bagleyNextGenerationDeep2023}.
-We can gain deeper insights into the origin of the color gradients by jointly considering additional physical properties of the galaxies, including their star formation rate, dust attenuation, and AGN activity, which can be estimated by fitting their broadband spectral energy distribution.
-Finally, although we have ruled out the possibility that nuclear activity is the main culprit of the excess positive color gradients in our sample, we are still unsure to what extent AGNs influence the internal properties of galaxies at high redshifts.
+Future work can be improved by enlarging the sample using other JWST surveys, such as COSMOS-Web \citep{caseyCOSMOSWebOverviewJWST2023}, JADES \citep{eisensteinOverviewJWSTAdvanced2024}, and NGDEEP \citep{bagleyNextGenerationDeep2023}.
+Although we have ruled out the possibility that nuclear activity is the main culprit of the excess positive color gradients in our sample, we are still unsure to what extent AGNs influence the internal properties of galaxies at high redshifts.
 Adding spectral information, which will become available for increasingly large JWST samples, will be highly informative.